 - Two completed Recommendation Forms (fillable PDF document).
 Applicants must complete the first section before providing the form to their references, who should be faculty members, librarians, and/or employers.
 Supplemental letters of reference that expand upon the information provided in the Recommendation Form are appreciated, but not required.
 Please submit only two recommendation forms; additional forms will not be considered.

 - One completed Applicant Information Form (fillable PDF document).

 - Optional résumé as a PDF formatted document may augment the Statement of Objectives, especially for applicants who have been out of the academic environment for a number of years or whose academic record is marginal.

-Prior to applying, international applicants should thoroughly review the International Admissions information at the UH Mānoa Office of Graduate Education website for additional requirements.
+Prior to applying, international applicants should thoroughly review the International Admissions information at the UH Mānoa Graduate Division website for additional requirements.

 International applicants must show proof of sufficient funding to cover all educational and living expenses, including expenses for any accompanying spouse or children.
-For questions regarding this requirement, contact the UH Mānoa Office of Graduate Education.
+For questions regarding this requirement, contact the UH Mānoa Graduate Division.